downneck/terraform-remote-locking/README.md

 * requires the AWS CLI to be installed and available in your PATH
 * requires terraform to be installed and available in your PATH
 * to make a new stack, just create the empty directory and then run makelinks.bash.
 NOTE: DO NOT COPY EXISTING DIRECTORIES
+* install_scripts.bash takes a directory and copies the bash scripts necessary for operation to it